Home > NOVA Online IT Support > Computer & System Resources

 Sometimes cached data can become corrupt or outdated.
 In such cases we recommend that you delete cached content so that the storage is complete and current.

-Information on how to clear the Java cache on a Windows OS Information on how to clear the Java cache on a Mac OS
+Information on how to clear the Java cache on a Windows OS

 Troubleshooting Issues

 Some browser plugins or extensions may conflict with Canvas and affect functionality.
-If you experience behavior that does not allow you to view or participate in Canvas courses, please ensure you have disabled any extensions or plugins that interact directly with your web browser.
+If you experience a behavior that does not allow you to view or participate in Canvas courses, please ensure you have disabled any extensions or plugins that interact directly with your web browser.

 For troubleshooting, consider logging in to Canvas using an incognito or private browser window, which will provide a browser session without any prior browsing or search history, associated browser cookies, or other factors that may interfere with the browser.
 If you are able to view and participate in Canvas using an incognito or private browser window, the behavior you are experiencing is likely related to the browser and not Canvas.